Rocco Pugliese was a young

 Rome, between "l'Unità" and the reactionary

-drop, when "l'Unità" published a letter
+At this point, "l'Unità" published a letter from

 The murder